can a cruiser bike go on trails 4

 Equipping Safety Accessories

 Before heading out on the trails, equip your cruiser bike with essential safety accessories.
 Install front and rear lights to increase visibility, especially if riding during low-light conditions.
 Attach a bell or horn to alert other trail users of your presence.
-Additionally, consider using a helmet, reflective gear, and elbow and knee pads for added protection.
+Additionally, consider using a helmet, reflective gear, and elbow and knee pads for protection.

 Carrying Essential Tools and Spare Parts

-This image is property of cdn.shopify.com.
+This image is the property of cdn.shopify.com.

 Choosing the Right Trail for Cruiser Bikes